SRRafael8/Dinos/README.md

  - Player can change the angle and force of the shot.
  - During the other player's turn the player cannot move.
  - If you fall into the water you die automatically.
+ - Hitting the heart in the sky heals partially.
  - Game loop available.

 ## Controls